How to Use Your Brand Story to Attract Dream Clients

 Your audience is exposed to 6,000-10,000 marketing messages every single day (yes, for real).
 So, if you want them to focus on yours, you’ve gotta make it about them.

-Be clear on exactly who they are – Don’t make the mistake of trying to sell to eVeRyOnE
+• Be clear on exactly who your audience is – Don’t make the mistake of trying to sell to eVeRyOnE.
+Instead, define your niche and tailor your message to them.

-Do the ‘so what?’ test – When writing about your business and brand story, put yourself in your dream client’s shoes and ask: “So what?
-Why should I care?”
+• Use the ‘So What?’ test – For every statement about your business, ask: “So what?
+Why should my audience care?”
 If you can’t answer it, it usually means you’re making your story too self-centred and straying away from the hero’s journey

 Even though you’re not the hero, you have a fabulous part in your brand story: you’re the helpful and trusted guide that’ll help them get to their happy ending.
-In other words, you’re the Fairy Godmother to their Cinderella.
+In other words, you’re the Fairy Godmother to their Cinderella or the Yoda to their Luke Skywalker.

 Here’s how to spin this in your brand story: